Fright Night: Plot

-Jerry hunts down Ed and turns him into a vampire, then Ed proceeds to visit Peter and tries to attack him, only to be warded off when burned by a crucifix to the forehead.
+Jerry hunts down Ed and turns him into a vampire.
+Ed then proceeds to visit Peter and attempts to attack him, only to be warded off when burned by a crucifix to the forehead.
 Meanwhile, Jerry chases Charley and Amy into a nightclub.
-While Charley tries to call the police, Jerry hypnotizes and abducts Amy, who resembles Jerry's lost love, and bites her.
+While Charley unsuccessfully tries to call the police, Jerry hypnotizes and abducts Amy, who resembles Jerry's lost love, and bites her.
 With nowhere left to turn, Charley attempts to gain Peter's help once more.
-A frightened Peter initially refuses, but then reluctantly resumes his "vampire killer" role.
-Entering Jerry's house, the two are able to repel Jerry using a crucifix, though only Charley's works since he has faith in its spiritual power.
+A frightened Peter initially refuses, but then reluctantly joins him.
+Entering Jerry's house, the pair attempt to repel Jerry using a crucifix, although only Charley succeeds, since he has faith in its spiritual power.
 Billy appears and knocks Charley over the banister, while Peter flees to Charley's house.
-There, he is surprised by Ed, who attacks him in the form of a wolf, only to be pierced through the heart with a broken table leg held by Peter.
-Removing the stake from Ed's body, Peter goes to rescue Charley and battle Jerry.
+There, he is surprised by Ed, who attacks him in wolf form, only to be pierced through the heart with a broken table leg held by Peter.
+After removing the stake from Ed's body, Peter goes to Charley's rescue.

-Charley is locked in with Amy, who is slowly transforming into a vampire.
-Peter frees him before she awakens, and says the process can be reversed if they destroy Jerry before dawn.
-Billy confronts Charley and Peter, and is revealed to be undead.
+Charley is locked in with Amy, who is slowly transforming into as a vampire.
+Peter frees him before she awakens, and Billy, revealed to be undead, confronts Charley and Peter.
 They destroy Billy, who melts into goo and sand.
 Peter is able to lure the overconfident Jerry in front of a window using a crucifix, which now works due to his renewed faith in its abilities.
 As the sun rises, Jerry transforms into a bat and attacks Peter and Charley before fleeing to his coffin in the basement.
 Charley and Peter pursue Jerry; the latter breaks open Jerry's coffin and tries to stake him through the heart while Charley fights off Amy, who has almost completed her transformation.
-By breaking the blacked-out windows in the basement, Peter and Charley expose Jerry to the sunlight, destroying him and returning Amy to her human form.
+By breaking the blacked-out windows in the basement, Peter and Charley expose Jerry to sunlight, destroying him and returning Amy to her human form.

 A few nights later, Peter returns to his Fright Night TV series and announces a hiatus from vampires, presenting a film about alien invaders instead.
 Charley and Amy watch the program as they embrace in bed.
-Charley gets up to turn off the TV and glimpses red eyes in Jerry's now-vacant house, but dismisses them.
-Unbeknownst to both Charley and Amy, a new neighbor has just moved in.
+Charley gets up to turn off the TV and glimpses glowing red eyes in Jerry's now-vacant house, but dismisses them.
+As Charley and Amy resume kissing in bed, the glowing eyes return before Ed laughs and utters, "Oh, you're so cool, Brewster!".